Commodity pool operator

-A Commodity pool operator (CPO) is an individual or organization that solicits or receives funds to use in the operation of a commodity pool, syndicate, investment trust, or other similar fund, specifically for trading in commodity interests.
-Such interests include commodity futures, swaps, options and/or leverage transactions.
-A commodity pool may refer to funds that trade in commodities and can include hedge funds.
-A CPO may make trading decisions for a fund or the fund can be managed by one or more independent commodity trading advisors.
-The definition of CPO may apply to investment advisors for hedge funds and private funds including mutual funds and exchange-traded funds in certain cases.
+A Commodity pool operator (CPO) is an individual or organization that solicits or receives funds to use in the operation of a commodity pool, syndicate, collective investment vehicle, investment trust, or similar structure, specifically for trading (buying and selling) of and in commodity interests.
+Such commodity interests include commodity futures, swaps, options and/or leverage transactions.
+A commodity pool may refer to organisations or legal structures or vehicles that are used to conduct trading in actual commodities or commodity interests; this can include hedge funds.

+A CPO may make trading decisions for its fund, or the fund can be managed by one or more independent commodity trading advisors.
+The definition of CPO may, in some cases, apply to investment advisors for hedge funds and private funds (including mutual funds and exchange-traded funds).

 CPOs are generally regulated by the United States federal government through the Commodity Futures Trading Commission and National Futures Association.

 History

 In the United States, trading of futures contracts for agricultural commodities dates back to at least the 1850s.
 In the 1920s, the federal government proposed the first regulation aimed at futures trading and, in 1922, the Grain Futures Act was passed.
 Following amendments in 1936, this law was replaced by the Commodity Exchange Act.
 However, it was not until 1974, when the Commodity Futures Trading Commission (CFTC) was established under the Commodity Futures Trading Commission Act, that the "commodity pool operator" was recognized in legislation.
-At that time the majority of trading was in futures contracts for agricultural commodities, but, as noted by the CFTC, in later years "the futures industry has become increasingly varied and complex".
+At that time the majority of trading was in futures contracts for agricultural commodities, but, as noted by the CFTC, in later years "the futures industry ha[d] become increasingly varied and complex".

 In July 2010, the definition of commodity pool operator under the Commodity Exchange Act was expanded by the Dodd-Frank Wall Street Reform and Consumer Protection Act to include "persons operating collective investment vehicles that trade swaps".
 Prior to this, swaps were not included in the CPO definition.

 Regulation

 Historical regulation

 Prior to 1974, commodity pool operators were unregulated except for limited requirements to maintain records.
 In 1979, the CFTC adopted the first comprehensive regulation for commodity pool operators, which was later strengthened by additional rules in 1982 and 1983, increasing the CFTC's oversight of such entities.

-Also in 1983, the CFTC authorized the National Futures Association (NFA) to carry out processing of registration for entities including CPOs.
+The CFTC has authorized the National Futures Association (NFA), which it created in the early-1980s, to carry out processing of registration for certain derivatives industry entities (including CPOs) and to conduct a variety of related regulatory and educational activities.

 Current regulation and exemptions

 Under the Commodity Exchange Act, CPOs must register with and conform to the regulations of the CFTC, unless they meet the Commission's criteria for exemption.
 Additionally, registered CPOs are required to become members of the NFA, which regulates organizations or individuals who conduct futures trading business with public customers.
-All registered CPOs must follow the CFTC's disclosure requirements and provide the commission with records and reports.
+All registered CPOs must follow the CFTC's disclosure requirements and provide the Commission with certain records and reports as required.